Damilola-ops/Damilola-ops/README.md

-### Hi there 👋 , I'm Damilola, A Computer Engineering undergrad at the university of Lagos .
+### Hi there 👋 I'm  Damilola
-I'm a software engineer with specific interests in Machine Learning(NLP)

-Tools:

-Python
-PyTorch
-Docker
-AWS
-Kubernetes
-Kubeflow
-Mlflow
+A software engineer passionate about solving cross-domain problems with software engineering and machine learning .
+I love to learn about Immunology ,Protein-Biology and contemporary post-impressionist art and explore problems on the intersection of computer science and the above fields .